 Using a mist without any emollients will only dry out your skin further.

-Examples of common emollients are botanical oils (not essential oils) and silicones.
+Examples of common emollients are plant-based oils (not essential oils) and silicones.
 If your mist is just water, extracts, and humectants, it might temporarily hydrate your skin, but there’s nothing in there to lock that hydration in!
 Eventually that moisture will evaporate, and your skin is back to being dry again.

 My 5 favorite mists